JeremieRodon/lambda-appsync/README.md

 # lambda-appsync

-A Rust framework that makes it easy to implement AWS AppSync Direct Lambda resolvers with complete type safety and validation.
+A Rust framework for implementing AWS AppSync Direct Lambda resolvers with complete type safety and validation.

-lambda-appsync provides procedural macros and types to help convert GraphQL schemas into type-safe Rust code with full AWS Lambda runtime support.
-It allows you to focus on implementing the resolver logic while handling all the AWS AppSync integration details.
+The lambda-appsync crate provides procedural macros that convert GraphQL schemas into type-safe Rust code and types for AWS AppSync event Lambda integration.
+This allows you to focus on implementing resolver logic while the framework handles all AWS AppSync integration details.

 ## Features

 - ✨ Type-safe GraphQL schema conversion to Rust types
-- 🚀 Complete AWS Lambda runtime integration
+- 🚀 Full AWS Lambda runtime integration
 - 🔒 Built-in validation of resolver function signatures
 - 🔌 Easy AWS SDK client initialization
-- 📦 Batching support for improved performance
+- 📦 Performance-optimized batching support
-- 🛡️ Optional request validation hooks (e.g. for advanced authentication logic)
+- 🛡️ Flexible request validation hooks (e.g. for advanced authentication flows)

 ## Installation

-Add the following to your `Cargo.toml`:
+Add this dependency to your `Cargo.toml`:

 ```toml
 [dependencies]